Can leadership be learned or are you born with it?

 For example, if someone has the perfect psychometric profile for a leadership position, but has no training, experience or mentorship in leadership methodologies, there will be an increased likelihood they'll fail in that role.

 However, the counter-example says that someone who has all the required experience and training but lacks the personality profile for the role will be what we call a reluctant hero.
-They might achieve their goals but it will take an inordinate — and unnecessary — amount of effort to get there (and they'll likely be miserable and burned out by the time they get there).
+They might achieve their goals but it will take an inordinate — and unnecessary — amount of effort to get there (and they'll likely be miserable and burned out by the time they arrive).

 Someone with the right combination of CVI profile and training suitable to the role will make it look easy and they'll be smiling at the end of every workday, eager for more.